 Saturday 7 November

-(* these are the proposed dates for the workshops but if social distancing recomendations are still in space we will come up with some more creative ways of getting your input to help shape this new service)
+(* these are the proposed dates for the workshops but if social distancing recommendations are still in space we will come up with some more creative ways of getting your input to help shape this new service)

 Do I need any special skills or knowledge?